 From components, safety systems and fleet management tools, to parts, service and your ideal business partner—only Detroit can deliver it all.
 The unbeatable combination of superior products, passionate individuals and the benefits of being part of the Daimler global resources team make Detroit the premier industry leader in providing customers with an optimal business solution.

-Detroit offers a full line of diesel engine platforms for both the heavy-duty and medium-duty markets, along with axles, transmissions, safety systems and telematics for the commercial transportation and work industries.
+Detroit offers a full line of diesel engine platforms for both the heavy-duty and mid-range markets, along with axles, transmissions, safety systems and telematics for the commercial transportation and work industries.
 The entire Detroit™ engine lineup meets stringent EPA 2017 greenhouse gas regulation standards.

 Detroit™ Genuine Parts are quality, OEM replacement parts for Detroit™ components.
 Detroit partners with industry-leading suppliers and technology providers to ensure that only the finest products are offered under the Detroit™ brand.

 A proud tradition of building engines with strength, quality and dependability began for Detroit in 1938, when it was known as the General Motors (GM) Diesel Division.
 The heavy-duty, on-highway Series 71 engine was used extensively in military and road-building and was followed by the Series 53 model, another powerhouse with wide-ranging applications.

 In 1965, GM Diesel became the Detroit Engine Division, partnering with the transmission and gas-turbine business of the Allison Division, forming Detroit Diesel Allison.
 Sales tripled.
 By the 1980s, Detroit Diesel had split from the Allison Division, when the Series 60 was developed to meet the demand for a cleaner, more fuel-efficient heavy-duty engine.
 The Series 60 quickly became the most popular heavy-duty engine in the North American class-8 segment.